fun to do kids bali indonesia Travel for Kids

 Umbrellas in Bali

 Bali, "the morning of the world," is the perfect place for families.
 I lived in Bali for an extended time as a student.
 Years later, I took my children to Bali for their first trip abroad.
-Traveling in Bali with kids, I found a whole new magical world, as we spent hours watching water flowing in the rice fields, or listening to frogs chirping in the dark, mingled with sounds of the gamelan in the nearby village.
+Traveling in Bali with kids, I found a whole new magical world, as we spent hours watching water flowing in the rice fields, or listening to frogs chirping in the dark, mingled with sounds of the gamelan in a nearby village.

 South Bali